BNU-MED-PROCESS/algebraic-sphere-surface-fitting/README.md

 > **MICCAI 2024**

 > 🚧 The GitHub repository is currently under construction.
 Please check back in a few months.
 Thank you for your patience!

+> We are currently working on using neural networks to represent the 4D shape of the heart from a single 3D+t image.
+Stay tuned for our future work!